People in Nghe An wrap banh chung to help flood victims in the North - Photo: DOAN HOA

 Talking about how to prepare relief food for flood victims safely, Mr. Thinh emphasized three issues that need attention: food safety and hygiene during processing, preservation, and selection of relief food.

-Mr. Thinh believes that foods that can be used immediately without processing should be prioritized in the current flood situation.
+Mr. Thinh believes that foods that can be consumed immediately without processing should be prioritized in the current flood situation.
 For example, banh chung, rice balls, fried rice, dried braised meat, dried sea fish, etc.

-People prepare rice balls and sesame salt to help flood victims in the North - Photo: Social Network
+People prepare rice balls and sesame salt to help flood victims in the North - Photo: Social network

-Vacuuming will help preserve longer.
+Vacuuming will help preserve longer

 “For banh chung, if stored under normal conditions, it can be used for about 7 days, depending on local weather conditions.
 When vacuum-packed, it can be used for nearly 2 weeks.
 Depending on each relief site, people should have a preparation plan to ensure the food is still usable.
 If you notice mold or strange odors on the cake, you should not use it anymore,” Mr. Thinh added.